 The amplitude part $A$ and phase part $\theta$ of $\mathcal{X}$ is defined as:

-\subsection{Discrete Cosine Transform}
+\subsubsection{Discrete Cosine Transform}

 Discrete Cosine Transform (DCT) has emerged as the de-facto image transformation in most visual systems.
-The most common 1-D DCT $C(k)$ of a data sequence $x[n]$ is defined as where $k=0,1,...,N-1$ and $\alpha(k)$ is defined as
+The most common 1-D DCT $C(k)$ of a data sequence $x[n]$ is defined as: where $k=0,1,...,N-1$, and $\alpha(k)$ is defined as:

-DCT only retains the real parts of DFT and roughly equivalent to DFT that has twice its length.
-It often performs on real data with even symmetry or in some variants where the input or output data are shifted by half a sample.
+DCT only retains the real parts of DFT, and often performs on real data with even symmetry or in some variants where the input or output data are shifted by half a sample.

-\subsection{Discrete Wavelet Transform}
+\subsubsection{Discrete Wavelet Transform}

 Discrete Wavelet Transform (DWT) has been shown to be an appropriate tool for time-frequency analysis.
 It decomposes a given signal into a number of sets in which each set is a time series of coefficients describing the time evolution of the signal in the corresponding frequency band.